 c1913 – The Town Hall has had a chequered history and at one time was used as a lock-up for prisoners awaiting trial.
 The fire engine was kept underneath.
 Note the wooden framework on the side which was used for drying the hoses and the bell on the roof used for summoning the firemen.
 The Church bier was stored there and, during WWII, it was commandeered by the army for accommodating soldiers.
 In recent times it has variously been a meeting room, a library and finally a Red Cross Charity shop.
 The bell hanging outside the Bell Hotel can just be seen on the left of the picture.
 The gas lamps are hanging outside the draper’s shop.
 Further down on the left, at the junction with Southampton Street, is #14 Pocock, tailor, which later became part of Barclay’s Bank.
 Visible across the junction with Marlborough Street to the left of the Town Hall is #22 Ann’s Garage.
 It used to be Joseph Newman (blacksmith) from 1877.
 The building was demolished and replaced in 1910 to build the garage.
 Later it was taken over by Busby, newsagents, and has changed ownership but not use four times since.

-* The saga of a Bailey Bridge in The Narrows.
-A firm had been laying a telephone cable and, in so doing, had damaged the old brick culvert taking the stream under the A420 through Faringdon.
+During the 1950s or 60s a firm had been laying a telephone cable and, in so doing, had damaged the old brick culvert taking the stream under the A420 through Faringdon.
 Sewage drains also went under the road and there was seepage of water and sewage.
 To inspect these pipes, use was made of TV cameras (one of the first times this happened) to discover what the damage was.
 It was found that bricks had collapsed from the brick culvert and were blocking the drains.
 At this time there was a lot of traffic passing through Faringdon; lorries from Pressed Steel were passing every two minutes, in addition to other traffic.
 The traffic could not be diverted or the road closed so it was decided to ask the army for help.
 The Ghurkas were given the job of erecting a Bailey Bridge over the road so that traffic could continue to use it while work carried on underneath.
 The road was closed from 6 p.m. on Saturday evening and re-opened at noon on the Sunday.
 The first vehicle to use it was the 2 p.m. bus from Oxford driven by Norman Skinner.
 The bus became stuck on the crown of the bridge as the incline was too steep, and had to be towed off.
 The incline was reduced and the traffic began to flow.
 However, the bridge was wide enough for two cars but not for two lorries, so traffic lights had to be put there because of the chaos caused with both traffic and pedestrians using the bridge.
 The work was completed in a week and then the bridge was removed.